FM Dojo — User Guide

 Generating XML for FileMaker

 Click Copy XML to generate FileMaker layout XML and copy it to your clipboard.
-Then use the FM Clipboard Helper to paste the objects into FileMaker Pro.
+Then use the clipboard scripts (or AppleScript helper) to paste the objects into FileMaker Pro.
 The XML respects the selected theme and object properties.
 You can also Save your layout to your account and load it again in a future session.

 Tip: Start with a Figma import to automatically set your brand colors, then add and style your objects — the XML export will match your design system.